Skip to main content

 Go-based images include Datadog, Istio-Pilot, Grafana, Loki, Promtail, Prometheus and more.
 To be FIPS-validated, they must circumvent and block the native BoringCrypto module normally used by Go.
 Minimus Go-based images ensure that Go applications inherit the same validated cryptographic boundary by directing Go’s crypto to OpenSSL (the Minimus FIPS provider) instead of the native BoringCrypto.
 Minimus provides a dedicated toolchain that produces Go based apps in the following manner:

-• Source & Versioning Minimus builds go-fips from the community project at golang-fips/go, cloning the matching Go release and applying the repo’s patches.
+• Source & Versioning Minimus builds go-fips from the community project at microsoft/go toolchain starting with go version 1.25.x.
+(Version 1.24.x has reached its end-of-life, and was built from golang-fips/go project.)
+The images are built by cloning the matching Go release and applying the repo’s patches.
 The patches re-route Go’s standard-library crypto (e.g., crypto/tls, crypto/x509, crypto/aes, etc.) to use OpenSSL through CGO, replacing calls that would otherwise use the native BoringCrypto path.

 • Minimus applies an additional patch to force Go applications built with go-fips to always operate in FIPS mode.
 This ensures that cryptographic operations use the validated OpenSSL provider by default, regardless of whether the underlying host system is itself configured for FIPS.